 Remote teams must also provide their own equipment.
 There are ways for business owners and managers to provide stipends or expense accounts for remote workers, but this is not common.
 This usually means that remote workers naturally have more accountability and responsibility.
 They must provide not only their own tools for the trade, but also maintain them.
 This is also one of the reasons why company operating costs tend to be lower with remote teams.

-Furthermore, because remote workers must supply themselves, this also means they are familiar with the equipment, software, and tools they will be using.
+Furthermore, because remote workers must supply themselves, this also means they are familiar with the equipment, software, and tools (such as free PM tools, for example) they will be using.
 There are instances in which you still may need to train your workers, especially if their duties involve working with a proprietary, developed in-house platform.
 But, for the most part, remote employees will be solely responsible for the training and research that goes into a project.

 Pros of a Remote Team Over a Traditional, Co-Located Team